Muqaddar Ka Sikandar: Plot

-An orphan boy (Mayur Raj Verma) begins working in the house of a wealthy man named Ramnath (Shriram Lagoo).
-Ramnath does not like him.
-It is later revealed that another orphan had killed his wife, hence his animosity.
-Ramnath's young daughter Kaamna, however, empathizes with the boy and they form a friendship.
-Eventually, the boy is adopted by a Muslim woman named Fatima (Nirupa Roy) who also works for Ramnath, and who names him Sikandar (meaning "Conqueror").
-On the occasion of Kaamna's birthday, Sikandar is refused entry to the party, and when he breaks into Kaamna's room to deliver her gift he is caught and accused of trying to rob the house.
-He and his mother are banished from Ramnath's home.
-Shortly thereafter, Fatima dies, leaving young Sikandar with the responsibility of looking after her daughter, Mehroo.
-A fakir, Darvesh Baba (Kader Khan) advises the mourning Sikandar to embrace the woes of life and find happiness in sadness, for then he would become the conqueror of fate.
+The story revolves around a nameless, young orphan boy who finds employment in the house of a wealthy man, Ramnath (Shriram Lagoo).
+Unfortunately, Ramnath harbors an intense dislike for the boy due to a tragic incident involving another orphan who had killed Ramnath's wife.
+Despite this, Ramnath's young daughter Kaamna empathizes with the boy, and they develop a strong bond of friendship.

+Later on, the boy is adopted by a Muslim woman named Fatima, (Nirupa Roy), who also works for Ramnath.
+She renames him Sikandar, meaning "Conqueror," and takes on the responsibility of raising him as her own son.
+However, things take a turn for the worse when Sikandar is accused of trying to rob Ramnath's house while attempting to deliver a birthday gift to Kaamna.
+Ramnath promptly banishes Sikandar and his mother from his home.

+Unfortunately, tragedy strikes again when Fatima dies, leaving the young Sikandar to look after her daughter, Mehroo.
+In the midst of his grief and despair, Sikandar seeks guidance from a fakir named Darvesh Baba, (Kader Khan).
+The wise Darvesh Baba advises Sikandar to find happiness in sadness and embrace the challenges of life.
+By doing so, he will become the conqueror of fate.

 The film cuts to grown up Sikandar (Amitabh Bachchan), revealing he has amassed a fortune by turning in smugglers and thieves to the police and receiving the reward payouts.
 With all his wealth, he has managed to build an impressive house for himself and Mehroo, along with setting up a profitable business.
 He still has not forgotten Kaamna (Raakhee).
 She and her father have fallen on hard times, but they snub all offers from Sikandar to become reacquainted.
 When Sikandar tries to speak to Kaamna she demands that he never speak to her again.
 Sikandar is upset by this and becomes a heavy drinker.
-He also begins to visit Zohra Begum's (Rekha) kotha (brothel) on a regular basis.
+He also begins to visit Zohra Begum's (Rekha) brothel on a regular basis.
 Zohra falls into an unrequited love with Sikander and begins to refuse other clients.

 One night in a bar, Sikandar is introduced to Vishal Anand (Vinod Khanna), a down-on-his-luck lawyer.
 A friendship is formed when Vishal risks his own life to save Sikandar from a bomb blast.
 Vishal and his mother move into Sikandar's house.

 A criminal named Dilawar (Amjad Khan) is in love with Zohra, and learns about her love for Sikandar.
 Dilawar confronts Sikandar and in the ensuing fight is thrashed by him.
 He swears to kill Sikandar.